SWuchterl/ParticlePhysicsLabCourse/README.md

 # 2016 Particle Physics Laboratory Course

 ## Experiment 21
-Measurement of the pp->ttbar cross-sectionand the top-quark mass with the CMSdetector
+Measurement of the pp->ttbar cross-section and the top-quark mass with the CMS detector

 ## Experiment 22
 Liquid scintillators with SiPMs